Leadership and Staff

 ALAN DAI — Media & Administrative Associate

-Alan Dai is a recent graduate from Columbia University, earning a B.A. in Music.
-A Los Angeles native, he enjoys recording, producing, and mixing/mastering music as a freelancer, and hopes to one day start his own professional recording studio.
-A self-taught vocalist, he also likes beatboxing and composing modern choral and a cappella pieces.
+Alan Dai is a self-taught vocalist, beatboxer, and composer.
+A native of sunny Los Angeles, he enjoys recording, producing, mixing, and mastering music as a freelancer, and hopes to one day start his own professional recording studio.
 Dai also has an interest in the Computer Science field, and aspires to combine those skills with his love for music to explore unorthodox music-producing methods through innovative technologies.
-He is presently based in New York City, enjoying its unique position as a hub for both technology and the arts.
+He is a recent graduate of Columbia University, earning a B.A. in Music, and is presently based in New York City, enjoying its unique position as a hub for both technology and the arts.

 Affirmative Action and Equal Opportunity Employment policy